pixel-point/mute-me/README.md

 ### Use Case

-You are on meeting in Hangouts, Skype, or Slack.
-It's good practice to be on mute until someone ask you especialy when you are talking with 3 or more people.
-Also during a meeting you are browsing through the tabs and when someone ask you it takes a lot of time to switch back to right tab or app and unmute your microphone.
-With Mute Me you can easy to mute/unmute your microphone from your Touch Bar.
+When you are in a meeting using Hangouts, Skype, Slack, or another voice application, it's good practice to stay on mute until someone speaks to you directly--especially if you are meeting with three or more people.
+Often, however, you'll need to browse between multiple tabs, and it can take too long to switch back to the meeting app and unmute your microphone.
+With Mute Me, you can mute or unmute your mic quickly and easily, right from your Touch Bar.

 ### How to contribute